 Unlike TESOL graduates from other schools, our students receive two certificates: a Foundation Certificate and a Specialization Certificate.
-Global TESOL students gain access to Global TESOL job bank, and make hundreds of reputable contacts in the sphere.
+Global TESOL students gain access to Global TESOL job bank and make hundreds of reputable contacts in the field.

 Target ISC offers two TESOL options: TESOL 5 Week and International TESOL.

 TESOL 5 Week was developed for English native speakers and international students in advanced language proficiency levels.
 The admission requirement for this program is an English proficiency Test, on which prospective students need to score at least 70%.

 International TESOL was designed specifically for non-native speakers.
 It is a 12-week program which is I-20 eligible.
 The program is recommended for students in Upper-Intermediate and Advanced levels who are ready to take the next step in their ESL education with a bigger challenge than regular ESL classes.
 The course might also be interesting for professional non-native ESL teachers who would like to get certified in the USA.
 The admission requirement for this program is either to be minimum Level 4 at Target ISC or to test in at minimum Level 4 on Target’s placement test.

 Both programs use the same materials.
 In both programs students get two internationally recognized professional certificates in teaching ESL and compile a professional teaching portfolio.